valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - Made a design choice in TW@ to use both EFLC wallpaper and original IV wallpaper (EFLC wallpaper is used on old CRT monitors, IV style is used on TFT monitors).
 - Remade reflective textures used for night club bottles (evident in Maisonette 9 and Bahama Mamas).
 - Improved quality of console golf net texture.

-### Fixes and improvements by [Tomasak](https://gtaforums.com/profile/366546-igor-bogdanoff/)
-- Fixed sign collision at the airport.
-- Fixed hole on top of the Rotterdam Tower.
-- Fixed office window transparency in Triangle сlub.
-- Window texture in Algonquin apartment were taken from console.

-TLAD
-  - Fixed Johnny's broken head model.

-TBOGT
-  - Fixed slightly broken Luis head model.

 ### Fixes by [brokensymmetry](https://gtaforums.com/profile/1187609-brokensymmetry/)
 - Fixed animation of giving money to beggars.